 Setting clear boundaries is another crucial way to care for yourself that you may not have considered.

-“Prepare your friends and family for baby’s arrival,’’ says Tamiko Kelly, a certified child sleep consultant in Austin.
+“Prepare your friends and family for baby’s arrival,’’ says Tamiko Kelly, a certified child sleep consultant, of Sleep Well, Wake Happy in Austin.

 Like this article?
 You’ll love our weekly newsletter

 **These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.